maxdome/swagger-combine/README.md

 const swaggerCombine = require('swagger-combine');
 const app = require('express')();

-app.get('/swagger.json', swaggerCombine.middleware('config/swagger.json'));
+app.get('/swagger.json', swaggerCombine.middleware('docs/swagger.json'));
-app.get('/swagger.yaml', swaggerCombine.middleware('config/swagger.json', { format: 'yaml' }));
+app.get('/swagger.yaml', swaggerCombine.middleware('docs/swagger.json', { format: 'yaml' }));
 app.listen(3333);
 ```

 The middleware runs the combine function on every request.
-Since swagger documentations tend not to change that frequently, the use of a caching mechanism like [apicache](https://github.com/kwhitley/apicache) is encouraged in conjungtion with this middleware.
+Since Swagger documentations tend not to change that frequently, the use of a caching mechanism like [apicache](https://github.com/kwhitley/apicache) is encouraged in conjungtion with this middleware.

 ## Configuration

-**swagger-combine** requires one configuration schema which resembles a standard swagger schema except for an additional `apis` field.
-The default path for this file is `config/swagger.json`.
+* **Swagger Combine** requires one configuration schema which resembles a standard Swagger schema except for an additional `apis` field.
-The schema can be passed to **swagger-combine** as a file path, a URL or a JS object.
+* Since this module uses [Swagger Parser](https://github.com/BigstickCarpet/swagger-parser) and [JSON Schema $Ref Parser](https://github.com/BigstickCarpet/json-schema-ref-parser) internally the schema can be passed to **Swagger Combine** as a file path, a URL or a JS object.
+* All `$ref` fields in the configuration schema are getting dereferenced.
+* The default path for the configuration file is `docs/swagger.json`.
+* The configuration file can be `JSON` or `YAML`.

 ### Basic Configuration